Coniston, East Riding of Yorkshire

 Coniston is a village and civil parish in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 6 mi north-east of Hull city centre and less than 1 mi north-east of the village of Ganstead.
 It lies on the A165 road.

 The civil parish is formed by the village of Coniston and the hamlet of Thirtleby.

 According to the 2011 UK Census, Coniston parish had a population of 319, an increase on the 2001 UK Census figure of 266.

+The name Coniston derives from the Old Danish kunung meaning 'king' and the Old English tūn meaning 'settlement'.